AP sources: NWHL adding 7th team by expanding to Montreal - WHIZ News

 Two weeks ago, NWHL Commissioner Tyler Tumminia hinted that expansion was on the horizon without providing details.

-“Yeah, it’s not too far off,” Tumminia told the AP in a phone interview.
+“Yeah, it’s not too far off,” Tumminia told the AP.
 “We’re thinking about that a lot.”

 The yet-to-be-named Montreal team would be run by the same BTM ownership group that owns the league’s Boston Pride and established the Toronto Six expansion franchise last year.
 The ownership group includes Cannon Capital managing partner Miles Arnone and Johanna Neilson Boynton, a two-time captain at Harvard.